Credit Policies for the Economics Major and Minor

 2. receiving a score of A on the GCE "A" Level Examination in Economics (yields credit for both Econ 1110 and Econ 1120)

-3. receiving a score of 6 or 7 on the IB Higher-Level Examination in Economics (yields credit for both Econ 1110 and Econ 1120).
+3. receiving a score of 7 on the IB Higher-Level Examination in Economics (yields credit for both Econ 1110 and Econ 1120).

 3. Take equivalent courses at another college or university and transfer the credit to Cornell.
 If taken this way, the Director of Undergraduate Studies must approve the course as being equivalent to the respective course at Cornell.
 We recommend that you seek approval prior to taking the course.
 Please see “Economics Credit” below for instructions